 If a member is unable to attend on the assigned weekend it is the responsibility of that member to find a substitute and inform the OD.
 The executive may, at its discretion, assign penalties for members ignoring these responsibilities, including the removal of membership as outlined in the bylaws.

 The OD and helpers are responsible for the following duties:

 The club boats and equipment must be well secured overnight and stowed/locked safely in the beach sheds at the end of the weekend.

 The first of three races each day should start promptly: Saturdays at 1:00 pm and Sundays at 11:00 am (Additional races may be run but they will not be considered as part of the club series.)

 The OD is responsible for setting out the marks and deciding if the current weather conditions are suitable for racing.
 The only cause for postponement is weather that, in the opinion of the OD, is too dangerous for racing.
 In most cases this will be restricted to impending storms (lightning) and very high winds.

 If any boat presents at the starting line at the appointed time, the race must be started and considered official.
 A single entrant is not a cause for postponement, abandonment or non-starting.
 It is important to make sure that each person on the committee boat has a life jacket or PFD.
 The RCMP enforce this.
 If a race is postponed, an attempt should be made to sail it later in the day.

-If a race cannot be sailed it will be considered canceled.
-Following the races, the recorded results shall be supplied to the Racing Chairman by inserting the completed race sheets in the envelope provided in one of the beach sheds.
+If a race cannot be sailed it will be considered cancelled.
+Following the races, the recorded results shall be supplied to the race director.

 KEYS: Clubhouse key – please ask when joining the club.
 Universal keys for all other locks- with each member.